 Late 1800s

-Asbestos mining became a major industry to supply fibers for industrial products.
+Asbestos mining became a big industry.
+It supplied raw and pure asbestos for industrial products.

 Most of the asbestos that remains in buildings today is legacy asbestos.
-If left undisturbed, asbestos does not pose a threat; however, unforeseen natural disasters, fires or other catastrophes could release these fibers.
+Asbestos is safe if undisturbed.
+But disasters can release its fibers.

 Asbestos Exposure Lawsuits

 Hundreds of thousands of patients and families have filed asbestos lawsuits.
-These claims provide much-needed compensation for mesothelioma and other asbestos-related diseases to cover medical bills and lost wages.
+These claims provide vital compensation for mesothelioma and other asbestos-related diseases.
+They cover medical bills and lost wages.
 Settlements average $1 million to $2 million in compensation for lawsuits.

 Once you’re diagnosed with mesothelioma, you’re probably going to get different lawyers contacting you.
 Choose a lawyer who specializes in mesothelioma cases and is the best one for you.
 Filing a claim is a way for us to seek justice.

 Loved ones who develop mesothelioma through secondhand exposure may file a legal claim.
 People with mesothelioma may also file a claim against an asbestos trust fund.
-Mesothelioma lawyers who specialize in asbestos litigation can help you file a claim.
+You can hire mesothelioma lawyers who specialize in asbestos litigation.
+They can help you file a claim.

 These claims hold the asbestos industry liable for the harm they’ve caused.
-They covered up evidence of asbestos’ health hazards.
+They covered up evidence of the mineral’s health hazards.
 For years, they continued exposing workers and consumers.

 Common Questions About Asbestos

 Exposure to asbestos fibers has no initial signs or symptoms.
 The first signs of asbestos poisoning include the beginning symptoms of related diseases.
-Shortness of breath, dry cough and chest or abdominal pain are the first symptoms of asbestos-related diseases.
+Asbestos-related diseases first show as shortness of breath, a dry cough, and chest or abdominal pain.

 Should I see a doctor if I have been exposed to asbestos?